 Anticlimax Boss: Just as the conflict between Korra and Tarrlok breaks out into actual conflict to the point where Tarrlok crosses the Moral Event Horizon, proves to be a bloodbender with superior skill to Korra, then attacks and kidnaps her, he is captured and de-bended by Amon.
 This event turns out to be foreshadowing as Amon appears barely affected by Tarrlok's bloodbending.
 As it turns out, they've done this before.

-The Love Triangle story arc itself.
-By extension, Asami turned into this as she was the initial complication to a Mako and Korra hookup, though this calmed down as the series progressed and it became far more clear that Asami wasn't going to turn out to be a villain for no reason.
+The Love Triangle story arc.
+By extension, Asami turned into a Base Breaker as she was the initial complication to a Mako and Korra hookup, though this calmed down as the series progressed and it became far more clear that Asami wasn't going to turn out to be a villain for no reason.
 This led to Mako getting the brunt of hate due to his feelings for Korra while still in a relationship with Asami.
 For some, the said relationship did not appear to be resolved by the end of the first season, though he and Korra still confessed to each other and kissed as the happy ending.
 Which only made the Mako/Korra flame wars even hotter.Fans have sent voice actor David Faustino hate-mail on Twitter, and the producers had to warn fans attending Comic-Con to be civil.

 Figuring out how to spell Amon's real name.